 These 2 approaches can be seen in my opinion everywhere when there is a group of people which need to follow any rules.
 This can be for example how the city authorities deal with passengers as far as transportation is concerned.

 In London there is an assumption people are not going to pay, so there are physical gates in the subway stations.
 However in Copenhagen, there are no gates.
 You can enter the subway (which is automatic and doesn't have any driver by the way!) freely, that is without any barriers.
 The assumption is people buy tickets.
 This is fundamental difference which enables completely different atmosphere when travelling in these cities.
-It works the same with companies.
+I believe it works the same with companies.

 However, the forest is rare.
-There are also quite many desert people who like the yellow and in fact most of the organisations are like Sahara.
+There are also quite many desert people who like the yellow color and in fact most of the organisations are like Sahara.
 I think the key is just to realize these 2 landscapes exist and know which one suites you best to be able to work effectively.

 You can read more about the concept here: